 “Any time you increase the glass area, you also increase solar transmission,” explained James Beale, Managing Partner at NGS.
 “For this kind of project, 3M Prestige 40 Exterior spectrally select film is a great fit because it offers the highest ratio of heat gain reduction to light transmission on dual-pane tinted glass.
 In essence, it reduces more heat than eliminates light – and that’s what you want.”

 In fact, 3M Prestige 40 exterior-applied film seems almost custom made for Hartsfield-Jackson’s requirements.
-As a multi-optical layer film technology that is metal free, 3M Exterior Prestige is naturally resistant to exterior-application-related harsh conditions, jet fuel, and thrust.
+As a multi-optical layer film technology that is metal free, 3M Exterior Prestige is naturally resistant to exterior-application-related harsh conditions.
 Its zeroreflectivity increases the safety for pilots as they maneuver through the runways and taxiways.
 Best of all, it selectively eliminates certain parts of the solar radiation spectrum, such as UV rays and infrared, while minimizing visible light reduction.

 For the airport and Delta, this resulted in reduced heat gain by 43% and glare reduction of 54%, yet maintained the aesthetics of the new windows in Delta’s concourses.
 Energy modeling also showed that the film would reduce carbon emissions by approximately 226 tons annually, and the final results of the project earned Atlanta International an energy rebate from the power company.